Gallawander/Coursera_ExData_Plotting2/README.md

   filter(fips == "24510")
 ```

-Using the `base` plotting system, we plot the total PM[2.5] Emissions for Baltimore city for years 1999 to 2008.
+Using the `base` plotting system, we plotted the total PM[2.5] emissions for Baltimore city for years 1999 to 2008.
 ```
 with(NEI_summarized,
      barplot(height = total,